15 Best Things to do in Kootenay National Park

 Boom Lake is a gorgeous alpine lake that can only be reached on foot, not in Kootenay either, but located on Hwy 93S on the way to Kootenay National Park, it makes for a good option for a 10km hike.

-Compared to many of Banff’s more popular hikes and sites, the hike to Boom Lake gives you a chance to be alone in nature.
-However, the crystal clear Boom Lake with substantial mountain views makes this easy hike in Banff a winner.
+Compared to many of Banff’s more popular hikes and sites, the hike to Boom Lake gives you a chance to be alone in nature, especially if you start early or later in the day.
+The crystal clear Boom Lake underneath Boom Mountain makes this easy hike in Banff a winner.

 Vista Lake Viewpoint